 1. Papers must have a title which states the topic of your essay.
 In order to maintain the focus on Religions from East Asia as the topic of this course your papers should be entitled "Religions from China: . . . " with your topic or focus following the colon.
-Papers must be typed on standard 8½ x 11 paper (no folders please!).
-Papers will be kept by the professor.
+Papers must be appropriately formatted using a word-processor.

 2. You must have a thesis, argument, and a conclusion.
 "Thesis" is defined as "a proposition laid down or stated, especially as a theme to be discussed or proved" (Oxford English Dictionary).
 You must explain to your reader why you believe that your thesis is correct, and clearly state the conclusion of your thought.
 This is mainly to help you to focus your thoughts.

 3. The arguments and research which support your thesis should make the main body of the essay.

 4. Source material (books, but don't forget articles in journals and encyclopedias, even newspapers and personal interviews) should be integrated into your argument as evidence, example, or illustration.
 You MUST document the sources of all quotations, statistical information, and paraphrased material.
 In-text citations should have the form: (Author x), where x is the page number.
 Bibliographic information must be included in a Works Cited or References page at the end of the paper.

 5. Your conclusions must be clearly stated.
 They can be negative as well as positive.
 Don't worry if you find that your original thesis is insupportable.
 As long as your conclusion is based on your research negative results areas valuable as positive ones.
 Just re-write your introduction to reflect your results.